My Son Hunter

 My Son Hunter is a 2022 American biographical comedy film directed by Robert Davi and starring Laurence Fox, Gina Carano and John James.
 The film centers on Hunter Biden, a son of US president Joe Biden.
-Since 2019, Donald Trump and his allies have accused both Bidens of corruption.
 It is, according to The Guardians Catherine Shoard, the "debut fiction attempt" of documentarians Ann McElhinney and Phelim McAleer.
 The film is being distributed by American far-right news website Breitbart News, and was released on September 7, 2022.

 Synopsis

-According to the British online newspaper The Independent, the film centers on "allegations made by Trump allies" about Hunter Biden's foreign business deals.
+My Son Hunter is a 2022 political satire and comedy that dramatizes the controversial business dealings and hedonistic lifestyle of Hunter Biden, the son of U.S. President Joe Biden.
+The film centers on Hunter Biden (played by Laurence Fox), who is exaggeratedly depicted leading a chaotic, drug-fueled party lifestyle while navigating a tangled web of alleged business dealings with foreign oligarchs in Ukraine and China.
+It portrays him as deeply flawed, intoxicated, and overwhelmed by his "screw-up" status while simultaneously presenting him through a sympathetic lens as he navigates the immense pressures of his life and humanly struggles with addiction.
 The producers stated that the film depicts the alleged "business dealings and lifestyle of Hunter Biden".